rodrigoffonseca/VMwareHorizonScripts/README.md

 ![output](/Images/output.PNG)

 Take not of the OU Path, Bind User name and password, you will use it during your Horizon Cloud Deployment.

+## Configure DNS CNAME for your Horizon external Gateway

+> NOTE: In This case we're assumig that you host your Public DNS zone in Azure.
+In Case you host your Public DNS zone at other providers, please follow the provider's instructions to create the DNS record.

+The PowerShell Script [**Config-DNSexternal.ps1**](https://github.com/rodrigoffonseca/VMwareHorizonScripts/blob/main/scripts/Config-AD.ps1) will help you to configure your Azure Public DNS Zone to add a CNAME record of your Horizon External Gateway that points to UAG Load Balancer resource.
+With this script you can>
+- Create a new Azure DNS Zone, if you haven't one created on azure or registered in other DNS provider
+- Add a CNAME record to the zone that will map to UAG (Horizon External Load balancer) DNS Name